hsnetzer/BirdBush/README.md

 pod 'BirdBush'
 ```

-## Author
+## Documentation

-hsnetzer@gmail.com, hsnetzer@gmail.com
+### Initialization

+### Methods

-## License
+## Author & License

-BirdBush is available under the MIT license.
+Bird Bush is a Swift port of Vladimir Agafonkin's JavaScript libraries kdbush and geokdbush.
+BirdBush is available under the ISC license.
 See the LICENSE file for more info.